duo-labs/py_webauthn/README.rst

 #.
 Install Client Digital Certificate (Using Firefox) go to Options > Privacy & Security > Certificates > View Certificates.
 In Certificate Manager click ``Import`` under ``Authorities`` tab.
 OR;
 #.
 Avoid TLS security when you load the page, you can Click 'Advanced' then chose 'Accept the Risk and Continue'.

+Note: When you avoid TLS security by disabling localhost checks, many applications you install that have a localhost server (such as Zoom, Discord, Slack) may be compromised.

 .. _mkcert: https://github.com/FiloSottile/mkcert

 Unit Tests